 And this isn’t the first conversation I’ve had like this where a resident found our organization and reached out to see whether and how we could help.

-Review Your Wellness Programs as Well as Fitness
+Review Your Wellness Programs along with the Fitness Offerings

 For what it’s worth, your entire wellness initiative may need a review—it’s rare to have a strong exercise program and a weak holistic wellness offering.
 It’s also unusual to have your holistic wellness program be strong while your exercise program suffers.
 Wellness and fitness go hand in hand.